Privacy policy

 We never sell your data, and we keep it confidential.

-If you choose to share data with others through COHO (for example, with property team members or tenants), then that data is visible to them as well.
+Other COHO users.
+If you choose to share data through COHO (for example, with property team members or tenants), that data is visible to them as well.

-Everyone we work with is bound by strict confidentiality rules.
+Everyone we work with is bound by appropriate confidentiality obligations.

 Cookies and analytics

-We use cookies to help the site run properly and understand how it’s being used.
+We use cookies and similar technologies to help the site run, to understand how it’s being used, and to deliver some embedded features.

 Your rights